Commuters forced to pay twice after Scotrail Smartcard malfunction

 Travellers who had paid for weekly or monthly season tickets online found their cards - akin to London’s Oyster card system - did not work at the station - with many passengers being forced to fork out up to £20 on the spot for new fares.

-Scotrail admitted to The Scotsman that it had identified a problem and said it was working to find a solution.
+Scotrail admitted to The Scotsman that it had identified “intermittent delays” in downloading season ticket purchases onto a Smartcard and said it was working to find a solution.

+It added that customers should be able to travel with the receipt for their season ticket, along with their Smartcard.

-Train user Ronnie Neilson discovered the problem when he tried to validate his £240 monthly season ticket at Dunblane station.
+Train user Ronnie Neilson discovered the glitch when he tried to validate his £240 monthly season ticket at Dunblane station and received a message saying it needed to be topped up.
 He said: “When I tried to load the card at Dunblane this morning and couldn’t, I went in to ask the station staff.
 They said [it was] nothing to do with us, we can’t help you.”

-Some commuters have been allowed to board their train by showing ticket officers the receipt for their season ticket, but others said they had been told they had to buy a new ticket and could be refunded later.
+Some commuters have been allowed to board their train by showing ticket officers their receipt, but others said they had been told they had to buy a new ticket and could be refunded later.

 Writing on Scotrail’s page on social networking site Facebook, Janey Llewellyn said:: “I bought a weekly ticket on Sunday night and it still isn’t working - ‘official’ advice from helpline is to show station staff my confirmation email and they “should” let me through!
 Agree about total lack of information from Scotrail - station staff and conductors don’t even seem to know much about them.”